-- (3) No wireless station shall be established or used in the Range Area otherwise than for the purpose of operating the Flight Testing Range. - (4) When submarine cables established in accordance with paragraph (1) of this Article are no longer required for the purposes of this Agreement, their disposal or further use shall be subject to consultation between the Contracting Governments and, in the absence of agreement, they shall be removed by and at the expense of the Government of the United States of America. - (5) The use of radio frequencies, powers and band widths, for radio services (including radar), under any of the provisions of this Agreement, shall be subject to the prior concurrence of the Senior Member of the British Armed Forces posted to the Bahamas Long-Range Proving Ground. - (6) The Contracting Governments shall, in consultation with the Government of the Bahama Islands, take all reasonable precautions against possible danger and damage resulting from operations under this Agreement in the Flight Testing Range. - (7) The rights granted to the Government of the United States of America by this Article shall not be exercised unreasonably or so as to interfere with or to prejudice the safety of navigation, aviation or communication within the Flight Testing Range and the rights so granted shall be exercised in the spirit of the last paragraph of the Preamble.
+- (c) to operate such vessels and aircraft as may be necessary for purposes connected directly with the operation of the Flight Testing Range. - (2) No wireless station, submarine cable, land line or other installation shall be established by the United States Authorities within the Range Area except at such place or places as may be agreed between the Contracting Governments, provided that such agreement shall not be required in respect of any wireless station, submarine cable, land line or other installation to be established within a Site. - (3) No submarine cable or wireless station shall be established or used by the United States Authorities in the Range Area otherwise than for the purpose of operating the Flight Testing Range. - (4) When submarine cables established in accordance with paragraph (1) of this Article are no longer required for the purposes of this Agreement, their disposal or further use shall be subject to consultation between the Contracting Governments and, in the absence of agreement, they shall be removed by and at the expense of the Government of the United States of America. - (5) The use of radio frequencies, powers and band widths, for radio services (including radar), under any of the provisions of this Agreement, shall be subject to the prior concurrence of the Senior Member of the British Armed Forces posted to the Bahamas Long Range Proving Ground. - (6) The Contracting Governments shall, in consultation with the Government of the Turks and Caicos Islands, take all reasonable precautions against possible danger and damage resulting from operations under this Agreement in the Flight Testing Range. - (7) The rights granted to the Government of the United States of America by this Article shall not be exercised unreasonably or so as to interfere with or to prejudice the safety of navigation, aviation or communication within the Flight Testing Range and the rights so granted shall be exercised in the spirit of the last paragraph of the Preamble.

-Article III
+ARTICLE III